Mayden-Academy/2020-sept-knowsys-frontend/README.md

+# Demo deployable version of Knowsys-UI
+### Do not merge this version into master - it has been setup to talk to the remote Knowsys-API demo at https://2020-sept-knowsys-api.dev.io-academy.uk/graphql

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).